grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/03 Dropped iterations.md

 With `constant-arrival-rate` and `ramping-arrival-rate`, iterations drop if there are no free VUs.
 **If it happens at the beginning of the test, you likely just need to allocate more VUs.**
-If this happens later in the test, the dropped iterations might happen because of the SUT.
+If this happens later in the test, the dropped iterations might happen because of the performance of the SUT is degrading.

 ### SUT-related iteration drops

-If iterations drop later in the test run, your test SUT might have become slow to respond to requests, process iterations, or both.

 At a certain point of high latency or longer iteration durations, k6 can no longer send VUs at the configured rate.
+As a result, the executor will drop iterations.

-There could be a variety of causes for these dropped iterations:
+The reasons for these dropped iterations vary:
 - The SUT response has become so long that k6 starts dropping scheduled VUs from the queue.
 - The SUT iteration duration has become so long that k6 needs to schedule more VUs to reach the target arrival rate, exceeding the number of scheduled iterations.
 - Some network errors between the generator and the SUT have caused iterations to drop.